-In this article, we will examine 4 types of search intent and how they should be used.
-The 4 types of search intent are:
+In this article, we will discuss what keyword intent is and examine the four types of search intent and how they should be used

 Knowing what search intent optimisation is best for your website is one of the most imperative factors for successful content optimisation.
 Whether you focus on a business website or a blog, the intent factor will determine which target keywords to use, website structures to implement, landing page to create, and your SERP feature.